tce/pacman-ui-swing/README.md

-##  A JFC/Swing UI for the Pac-Man + Ms. Pac-Man game
+##  A JFC/Swing UI for the Pac-Man + Ms. Pac-Man games

 ### Pac-Man